 Alpine Skills Course

 CRAG’s 5 day Alpine Skills Course is the perfect way to kick start your mountaineering career!
 This challenging course will be run with a small group of just 4 keen participants and one guide.
-This small group size allows all team members to learn the skills that are most relevant to their goals & abilities.
-Under the direction of the guide everyone will participate in the decision making, route finding, leading and all the other steps required to safely climb mountains.
-A unique aspect of this course is that there will be at least two attempts on major Rockies peaks, climbs that would not be possible with a larger group!
+The small group size allows all team members to learn skills that are most relevant to their goals & abilities.
+Everyone will have lots of opportunities to participate in the decision making, route finding, leading and all the other steps required to safely climb mountains!
+A unique aspect of this course is that there will be at least two attempts on major Rockies peaks, climbs that may not be possible with a larger group!

 Below is some more information about the course but if you have any questions please contact us any time at info@cdnalpine.com.